 For multi-instance records, records matching the value specified for the key are collected.
 To see the key used for the collection target, check the collection result for each record.

-For Effective Free Memory, 0 is output in Windows, AIX, HP-UX, and Solaris.
 For Network Bytes, 0 is output in UNIX.

-Table K-1: Default monitoring items PFM - RM for Platform provides to PFM - Manager
+Table L-1: Default monitoring items PFM - RM for Platform provides to PFM - Manager